'Get inside': Residents told 'person running around with knife' amid flat blaze in Whangarei

 A Whangarei flat is on fire with smoke billowing 15 metres high - and residents are being warned to lock themselves inside their homes because "someone's running around with a knife".

-Emergency services were called to the residential property on Maunu Rd about 6.30pm.
+Emergency services were called to a "family harm" incident at residential property on Maunu Rd about 6.30pm.
+On arrival the property was on fire and an occupant had fled the scene, a police spokeswoman told the Herald.

 A resident on the street told the Herald the scene was swarming with police cars, Armed Offenders Squad officers and police dog teams.